-CPB Supports a \$30 million request for Ready to Learn in FY 2018
+CPB Supports a \$30 million request for Ready To Learn in FY 2019

 CPB joins with the public broadcasting community in supporting a \$30 million appropriation for Ready To Learn (RTL) Programming awards within the U.S. Department of Education.
-This is a \$4.259 million increase over FY 2016 funding.
+This is a \$2.3 million increase over FY 2017 funding.

-This increased funding with enable public media to continue its work in:
+This increased funding will enable public media to expand its work in:

-- Supporting a new generation of children and their unique learning needs through production of new multiplatform content for early STEM, literacy, and beyond. - Scaling development of personalized and adaptive learning content featuring built-in assessments and tools so that more families and educators are able to support children's learning. - Creating dual-generation engagement resources that help children and their parents/caregiver learn together through media. - Scaling an innovative network of Community Collaboratives so that increased numbers of cities and towns may reach and serve children and families from low-income backgrounds. - Investing in local content development so that more public media stations can produce original television, radio, web, YouTube, and mobile content in response to local community needs of children and families. - Rigorous and scaled research studies of children, families, and partners that actively participate with RTL content and community-based learning experiences.
+- Supporting a new generation of children and their unique learning needs through production of new multiplatform content for early STEM, literacy, and beyond. - Scaling development of personalized and adaptive learning content that features built-in capacity to respond to children's game play and abilities, while also providing just-in-time delivery of feedback and supports, including reports to families and educators to further support children's learning. - Creating dual-generation engagement resources that help children and their parents/caregiver learn together through media. - Scaling an innovative network of Community Collaboratives so that increased numbers of cities and towns may reach and serve children and families from low-income backgrounds. - Rigorous and scaled research studies of children, families, and partners that actively participate with RTL content and community-based learning experiences.